Multi-Level Graph Sketches via Single-Level Solvers: Introduction

-Hardness of approximation of multi-level spanners follows from the single level case.
+The hardness of approximation of multi-level spanners follows from the single level case.
 Peleg and Sch\"{a}ffer~\cite{doi:10.1002/jgt.3190130114} show that determining if there exists a $t$--spanner of $G$ with $m$ or fewer edges is NP--complete.
-Further, it is NP--hard to approximate the (unweighted) $t$--spanner problem for $t>2$ to within a factor of $O(\log |V|)$ even when restricted to bipartite graphs~\cite{Kortsarz2001}.
+Further, it is NP--hard to approximate the (unweighted) $t$--spanner problem for $t>2$ to within a factor of $O(\log n)$ even when restricted to bipartite graphs~\cite{Kortsarz2001}.
+Recently, Dinitz et al.~\cite{dinitz2016label} proved the super-logarithmic hardness of the basic $t$--spanner problem by showing that for every integer $k \geq 3$ and every constant $\epsilon >0$ it is hard to approximate an optimal $t$--spanner within a factor better than $2^{\log^{1-\epsilon}n/k}$.